aliaksandrb/streetfiles_exporter/README.md

 ## Streetfiles Exporter
 ====================

-Streetfiles Exporter is a small Ruby script which exporting all user photos from graffiti portal http://streetfiles.org to local folder.
+Streetfiles Exporter is a small Ruby script which helping to export all user photos from graffiti portal http://streetfiles.org to local folder.
+It also support export of photos user marked as "Loved" or "Bookmarked"

 ### Dependencies